ropensci-archive/PackageDevelopment/README.md

 below.

-If you think that some packages/tools are missing from the list, feel free to e-mail the [maintainer](mailto:lbraglia@gmail.com) or look [here](http://github.com/lbraglia/PackageDevelopmentTaskView/blob/master/CONTRIBUTING.md).
+If you think that some packages/tools are missing from the list, feel free to [e-mail](mailto:lbraglia@gmail.com) me or look [here](http://github.com/lbraglia/PackageDevelopmentTaskView/blob/master/CONTRIBUTING.md).
-The maintainer gratefully acknowledges Cristophe Dutang, Darren Norris, Dirk Eddelbuettel, Gabor Grothendieck, Gregory Jefferis, John Maindonald, Spencer Graves, Tobias Verbeke and the R-core team.
+Many thanks to: Cristophe Dutang, Darren Norris, Dirk Eddelbuettel, Gabor Grothendieck, Gregory Jefferis, John Maindonald, Spencer Graves, Tobias Verbeke and the R-core team.

 First steps
 -----------